This page is titled ... Storing your Spellbinders... but it can apply to any make of die that you have in your collection.

-You can buy the magnetic sheets from many places and here are some of the places that you can get them....
+You can buy the magnetic sheets from many places and here are some of the places the best place that you can get them....

 Magnetic Sheets are ideal for Storing Your Spellbinders and if you follow the tips in the video you will always know when one of your precious dies is missing because you will see instantly the gap on the sheet.

 Keeping the original packaging is always a good idea too, and then I store some of mine in a large plastic box so that I can instantly flick through them to find the one I need.

 I hope you will find the storage ideas useful to you